SCLW/Circuitry-Based-Sound/readme.md

-In terms of generating sound, each output producing one octave lower than its previous output, respectively input.
+For sound generation with square waves, each output produces a frequency one octave lower than the previous stage, with the input serving as the highest frequency reference.

-The timing diagram shows the relation of voltage levels between all outputs of the CD4024 IC, a 7-output stage version:
+The timing diagram below illustrates the voltage relationships between all outputs of the CD4024, the 7-stage version of this counter/divider IC:

 <!-- IMAGE -->